 - clarifying that the current mapped Urban Growth Areas are indicative by providing for a rezoning to be considered through the normal planning scheme amendment process for land contiguous to the mapped areas;

 - consequential amendments to provisions to enable the above matters to be implemented; and

 Download the declared Northern Tasmania Regional Land Use Strategy (PDF, 2.9 MB).

 The Northern Tasmania Development Corporation (NTDC) identified urgent issues with the NTRLUS and submitted amendments through the normal amendment process resulting in the above amended NTRLUS declaration by the Minister.

 Regional Land Use Strategies Review

-At a broader level, the Planning Policy Unit has commenced early project planning for the comprehensive reviews of all three regional land use strategies in accordance with the recommendations of the final report from the Premier’s Economic and Social Recovery Advisory Council (PESRAC).
+At a broader level, the State Planning Office has commenced early project planning for the comprehensive reviews of all three regional land use strategies in accordance with the recommendations of the final report from the Premier’s Economic and Social Recovery Advisory Council (PESRAC).
 The final PESRAC report can be found here.